rsamp/HuskyNOM/docs/notes.md

 benchbnb search.jsx - contextTypes

-revisit logo image

-refactoring opportunity: reviewIndex - instead of the if statement in render, perform a filter in the model
+refactoring opportunities: reviewIndex - instead of the if statement in render, perform a filter in the model

 do review creation through controller with access to current user